Sometimes, skirting boards are wider at the bottom. They are slightly oblique to make them more attractive. This has an effect when cutting.

 If you are working with an electric circle saw (which allows you to tilt the engine left and right), put the skirting board flat on the saw bench with the design side up.
 This method is the most practical because it allows you to easily attach the skirting boards.

-With the clip skirting boards, you need to hold the supplied spacer under the skirting (with the thickest edge under the skirting) in order to obtain a perfect mitre.
+With the clip skirting boards, you need to hold the supplied wooden spacer under the skirting (with the thickest edge under the skirting) in order to obtain a perfect mitre.
 Otherwise, the same guidelines apply as mentioned above.